 Lord Stanley picked up the slain Richard’s crown and placed it on Henry’s head.
 Richard’s naked body was put over a mule and taken to Leicester to be buried.
 Though there are no contemporary accounts of the battle, it is generally accepted that it lasted about two to three hours.
 Casualties on both sides were heavy.

-After Henry defeated King Richard III at Bosworth he was crowned Henry VII, King of England.
+After Henry defeated Richard III at Bosworth he was crowned Henry VII, King of England.
 This ended the reign of the Plantagenet’s and introduced the reign of the Tudors.

 By marrying Elizabeth of York, Henry unified both houses of Lancaster and York.